sebanc/linuxloops/Install-with-windows.md

 "-e": enable rootfs and swap partitions encryption (optional but highly recommended)
 "-S": automatically applied Microsoft Surface patches from www.github.com/linux-surface (optional, Surface patches are not included by default)

-`sudo bash linuxloops -dist ubuntu -env kde-full -img /mnt/c/Users/<username>/ubuntu.img -s 24 -z 4 -e`
+`sudo bash ./linuxloops -dist ubuntu -env kde-full -img /mnt/c/Users/<username>/ubuntu.img -s 24 -z 4 -e`

 6. Install and open Grub2Win, click on "Manage Boot Menu" -> "Add a new entry" -> set "Type" as "Create user section", open the file <distro>.img.grub.txt and copy its content in the Grub2Win notepad window, save and close the Grub2Win notepad window then click "Apply" and "OK".